cyverse-gis/neon-shiny-browser/README.md

 Download the latest version of [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/) for your local or virtual machine.

-A few packages need to be downloaded: <br>
+In addition to shiny itself, a few packages need to be downloaded: <br>
 * [`leaflet`](https://github.com/rstudio/leaflet) and [`leaflet.extras`](https://github.com/bhaskarvk/leaflet.extras): These are responsible for the map and its features.
 * [`devtools`](https://cran.r-project.org/web/packages/devtools/index.html): For installing packages from Github.
 * [`neonUtilities`](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities) and [`nneo`](https://github.com/ropensci/nneo): Used to pull datasets from NEON.